tsdev/spinw/docs/pages/swplot/swplot.plotbond.md

                   label multiplied by radius2 value.

 `ang`
-: Angle of the arrow head in degree units, default is 30 degree.
+: Angle of the arrow head in ° units, default value is 30 °.

 `lHead`
 : Length of the arrow head, default value is 0.3.